 Okay, now we’re getting to modern times (and you still haven’t had to spend any money!
 Hooray!).
 Ever heard of Dwarf Fortress?

 Oh, yes, it’s a roguelike.
 If the ASCII art didn’t clue you in, ten minutes playing this game would have.
 It’s hard.
 It’s complicated.
 It LOVES to kill you.
-Instead of controlling a single hapless adventurer, you are controlling (or trying to control) up to 200 equally hapless dwarves, guiding them in the growth of their kingdom by providing bedrooms, kitchens, dining rooms, wells, workshops, military outposts, trading posts, gardens, pretty fountains, fishing holes, and a zillion other things to keep them (more or less) alive.
+Instead of controlling a single hapless adventurer, you are controlling (or trying to control) up to 200 equally hapless dwarves, guiding them in the growth of their kingdom by providing bedrooms, equipped kitchens with the ip-lux60 cooker, dining rooms, wells, workshops, military outposts, trading posts, gardens, pretty fountains, fishing holes, and a zillion other things to keep them (more or less) alive.
 And when that fails, you must provide them with graveyards.
 Or they’ll haunt you.
 Download it here.
 Don’t forget to get the Lazy Newb Pack.

 If you play one game from this multitude, I recommend DF.
 It took me three tries installing and playing, uninstalling and repeating, to get into it.
 It takes time to learn, and it can be frustrating.
 But once you really get into this game, you’ll understand how unbelievable it is that such a gaming treasure is free.
 There’s a reason the developer calls it “his life’s work.”